 Dental emergencies can take place in an instant, leaving people of all ages frightened and in pain.
 Unfortunately, a hospital emergency room may not always be the best place to go when you need urgent dental care.

 At Nawrocki Dental, we know that prompt treatment is the best way to alleviate discomfort and give your teeth the best chances of survival – that’s why Dr. Gary Nawrocki, your emergency dentist in Cocoa Beach, welcomes in urgent cases as soon as possible.
-If you or a family member is experiencing an emergency situation, contact our Cocoa Beach, FL office right away for assistance.
+If you or a family member is experiencing an emergency situation, contact our dental office right away for emergency dentistry in Cocoa Beach, FL.
 Our team also sees patients from Merritt Island, FL and other surrounding areas.

 Of course, sometimes it’s difficult or outright impossible to reach the dentist’s office right away.
 Here are some helpful first-aid tips for how to handle the most common dental emergencies we see:

 A toothache is one of the most common dental emergencies that Dr. Nawrocki sees.
 If your discomfort is mild, then the problem may be that a particle of food is caught between two teeth near the gum line.
 Try flossing to see if that helps.
 Severe tooth pain may be an indication of an infected tooth or an abscess.
 In this case, you will need to visit our emergency dental office in Cocoa Beach as soon as possible, so we can assess the need for a root canal.

 If a significant fragment of the tooth has broken off, rinse it carefully and keep it with you.
 Then, rinse the mouth with warm water, hold gauze to the affected area if there is bleeding, and apply a cold compress or dishtowel to the cheek in order to minimize swelling and/or pain.
 We may be able to repair the tooth in some cases, but if the damage is too severe, a tooth extraction might be necessary.